Types of Bad Thinking Habits

 Underpinning most of our thinking mistakes, some psychologically induced thinking habits seem to affect our ability to think clearly.
 Understanding (and avoiding) these behavioural patterns should allow for clear thinking.

-• Biased thinking.
-This involves processing information that aligns with preconceived notions or preferences, often disregarding contradictory evidence.
+• Biased thinking involves processing information that aligns with preconceived notions or preferences, often disregarding contradictory evidence.
 It can manifest as confirmation bias, favouring information that confirms existing beliefs.

-• Fallacious thinking.
-This encompasses logically flawed reasoning.
+• Fallacious thinking encompasses logically flawed reasoning.
 Fallacies are common errors in reasoning that undermine the logic of an argument.

-• Unfocused thinking.
-This refers to a lack of concentration or direction in thought processes.
+• Unfocused thinking refers to a lack of concentration or direction in thought processes.
 It can lead to difficulties in problem-solving and decision-making, as thoughts may wander without reaching a conclusion or logical endpoint.

-• Catastrophic thinking.
-This is a cognitive distortion where one assumes the worst will happen.
+• Catastrophic thinking is a cognitive distortion in which one assumes the worst will happen.
 It often involves magnifying the potential consequences of an event, leading to excessive worry or anxiety.

-• Wishful thinking.
-This is making decisions or forming beliefs based on what is pleasing to imagine rather than on evidence, rationality, or reality.
-It often involves optimism bias, where one overestimates favourable outcomes.
+• Wishful thinking involves making decisions or forming beliefs based on what is pleasing to imagine rather than on evidence, rationality, or reality.
+It often involves an optimism bias, where one overestimates favourable outcomes.

-• Unsubstantiated thinking.
-This involves forming opinions or beliefs without supporting evidence or rationale.
+• Unsubstantiated thinking involves forming opinions or beliefs without supporting evidence or rationale.
 It can result from a lack of critical thinking, where assertions are accepted without questioning the validity of the evidence.

-• Unfinalised thinking.
-This term isn’t widely recognized in cognitive psychology, but it can be interpreted as thinking processes that are not fully developed.
+• Unfinalised thinking isn’t widely recognized in cognitive psychology, but it can be interpreted as thinking processes that are not fully developed.
 It might involve jumping to conclusions without considering all aspects or perspectives of an issue.

-• Heuristic thinking.
-This refers to using mental shortcuts or rules of thumb to make quick, efficient judgments.
+• Heuristic thinking uses mental shortcuts or rules of thumb to make quick, efficient judgments.
 While often useful, these shortcuts can lead to biases and errors in judgment.
-(Examples: Overgeneralization, oversimplification, overstereotyping, overpolarisation, etc.).
+(Examples: overgeneralization, oversimplification, over-stereotyping, over-polarisation, etc.)

-• Groupthink.
-This occurs when a group’s desire for harmony or conformity results in irrational or dysfunctional decision-making.
-Individual group members suppress dissenting opinions, leading to a decrease in critical evaluation of alternatives.
+• Groupthink occurs when a group’s desire for harmony or conformity results in irrational or dysfunctional decision-making.
+Individual group members suppress dissenting opinions, decreasing critical evaluation of alternatives.

 Understanding these different types of thinking can help identify and address cognitive fallacies and biases in decision-making and problem-solving processes.